tonyx/Sharpino/README.md

 - Version 4.4.9: Replaced ConcurrentDictionary based cache with MemoryCache
 - Version 4.4.7: fix a problem of indexes in aggregateCache that was unoticed and harmless (until 4.4.6).
 - Version 4.4.6 (DEPRECATED. need fix): avoid an unnecessary access to last snapshot event id to get last aggregateSnapshot
-- Added an article on mediumi[F# Domain Model with Event Sourcing vs C# with Entity Framework] (https://medium.com/@tonyx1/f-domain-model-with-event-sourcing-vs-c-with-entity-framework-ff870ce5c48c)
+- Added an article on medium [F# Domain Model with Event Sourcing vs C# with Entity Framework](https://medium.com/@tonyx1/f-domain-model-with-event-sourcing-vs-c-with-entity-framework-ff870ce5c48c)
 - Version 4.4.4: added bulk object initializations
 - Version 4.4.3: added support for net10.0
 - Version 4.4.2: mkAggregateSnapshot is reintroduced (was dropped in 4.4.1)